Vortron-rd/T-Crack/README.md

 ## Html File(s)
 https://raw.githubusercontent.com/Vortron-rd/T-Crack/main/Downloads/T-Crack.html

 Just a basic <Embed> for now, but it may still work.
+Make sure to Right-click and hit "Save as"

 ## Bookmarklet
 Idk if this will ever get made